Wojciech-Jezierski/HR-Dashboard/README.md

 ### The blacklisted candidate table has pagination and filtering on the back-end side.
 ### React-18next library used for translations.
 ### Appointment calendar with the ability to set new appointments with available candidates and jobs.
+### Employee of month displayed through graphql-request and react-query libraries.
 ### Application has dockerfile and docker compoose.
 ### Functionality has been tested using unit tests in the Jest library and React testing library.